Limited Time Offer - Get 50% Off Now!

 Frequently Asked Questions

-Medicare and Medicaid are two separate, state and federal-run programs to provids health coverage for the people falling under different criteria and eligibility.
-Medicare intends for those who are 65 years or more and have a disability, with no restrictions to income limits.
-Medicaid is for those with very low income, however, there are restrictions to income and asset that varies according to the state.
+Medicare and Medicaid are separate, state and federal-run programs that provide health coverage for people falling under different criteria and eligibility.
+Medicare is intended for those 65 years or older with a disability, with no restrictions to income limits.
+Medicaid is for those with very low income.
+Eligibility for Medicaid varies from state to state and is means-tested, considering income and assets.
+In summary, Medicare is age and disability-based, while Medicaid is income and asset-based, with eligibility rules varying by state.

 Services such as: